cburj/kakoi/README.md

 ![Kakoi Logo](images/kakoi_logo.png)

-Kakoi is an open-source enclosure for the Rainkeebs Yasui 40% ortholinear keyboard.
-This project was designed to allow for a simple & cheap acrylic case to be fabricated which results in minmal waste.
+Kakoi is an open-source, "drop-in" enclosure for the Rainkeebs Yasui Ortholinear Keyboard.
+This project was designed to create a simple & cheap acrylic case which results in minmal waste.
+As this is a "drop-in" case, the actual Keyboard is held in just through gravity - meaning you can very quickly remove the keyboard from the case to swap out parts.

 ## Key Dimensions:
 - yasui: 190x76mm